Managing Director, Head of Shared Services,

 Prior to joining Cardinal Health, Sean was a consultant with Accenture and a project lead with Fourthchannel.
 He received a bachelor’s degree in economics from Denison University, Granville, Ohio, and a master’s degree in business administration from Ohio University.
 Sean also studied economics at University College, Galway (now National University of Ireland, Galway) in Ireland.
 McNally is a coach for Special Olympics and supports various Autism communities.
 He is currently serving on the board of directors for Saint Vincent Family Center in Columbus Ohio.
 Sean is also Chairman of the HIDA Pricing Accuracy steering committee.

 Vice President of Human Resources, Hot Chicken Takeover

 Brittney Price was born and raised in Fremont, Ohio and has proudly lived in Columbus, Ohio for the last 7 years.
 She has a Bachelor of Arts from The Ohio State University specializing in Psychology and Communication.
 She holds a Senior Professional in Human Resources Certification from the Society for Human Resources Management.

-Ms. Price has over 10 years of experience in Human Resources and currently serves as a Director of International Human Resources for Lbrands, based in Columbus, Ohio.
-She previously served in a variety of HR leadership roles at Alliance Data (Ohio) and Domino’s Pizza (Michigan, Maryland and Nevada).
+Ms. Price has over 10 years of experience in Human Resources and currently serves as Vice President of Human Resources for Hot Chicken Takeover in Columbus, Ohio.
+She previously served in a variety of HR leadership roles at Lbrands (Ohio), Alliance Data (Ohio) and Domino’s Pizza (Michigan, Maryland and Nevada).
 Her vast experience in the areas of Leadership Development, Executive Coaching, Employment Law, HR Operations and Reporting & Analytics enhances her credibility as an HR professional.